CT scans allow doctors to see cross-sectional CT scan images (slices) of your body.

 Reactions to contrast material

-In certain cases, your doctor may recommend you receive a special dye called a contrast material through a vein in your arm before your CT scan.
+In certain cases, your doctor may recommend that you receive a special dye called contrast material.
+This can be something that you are asked to drink before your CT scan, or something that is given through a vein in your arm or inserted into your rectum.
 Although rare, the contrast material can cause medical problems or allergic reactions.

 Most reactions are mild and result in a rash or itchiness.
 In rare instances, an allergic reaction can be serious, even life-threatening.
 Tell your doctor if you've ever had a reaction to contrast material.